zadid15/zadid15/README.md

 # Hi 👋!
 I'm Zadid

-I am a front-end web developer currently studying at Vocational High School TI Pelita Nusantara, majoring in Software Engineering.
-I have a huge passion for technology and am always eager to stay updated on the latest trends in the world.
-I enjoy exploring new ideas and technologies.
-Let's connect!
+I am a junior full-stack web developer currently studying at Vocational High School TI Pelita Nusantara, majoring in Software Engineering.
+I have a huge passion for technology and enjoy working with both front-end and back-end technologies.
+I am always eager to stay updated on the latest trends in the industry and love exploring new ideas and solutions.
+Let’s connect!

 ## 🌐 Socials:
 [![Instagram](https://img.shields.io/badge/Instagram-%23E4405F.svg?logo=Instagram&logoColor=white)](https://instagram.com/your_instagram_handle)